About

 6

-I can assess everyday choices (products, services, habits) based on their environmental and social impact.
+2. I assess everyday choices (products, services, habits) based on their environmental and social impact.
 (Skill)

 1: I am unable to assess the impact of my everyday choices related to sustainability.